rossclark24/ICT_302_2019_Fall/syllabus/ICT_302_Greenhalgh_syllabus.md

 #### Introductory Web Page (2 points; due 8 September 2019)

-Use GitHub Pages to create a simple web page that introduces you to the rest of the class.
-Include a picture that says something about you (it doesn't need to be you if you're concerned about privacy), and share enough information that we can get to know you some (but remember that your GitHub Page will be public).
-Use at least two HTML elements and include at least two CSS stylings.
-Link to the page as a Canvas submission.
-You will receive 1 point for for creating a web page that includes a picture and an introduction, and 1 point for using at least two HTML elements and including at least two CSS stylings.
+Create a new, public GitHub repository.
+Add an HTML file in your GitHub repository that introduces you to the rest of the class.
+Include a picture that says something about you (it doesn't need to be you if you're concerned about privacy), and share enough information that we can get to know you some (but remember that this page will be public).
+Use at least two HTML elements and include at least two CSS (or other) stylings.
+After creating the page, link to the file as a Canvas submission.
+You will receive 1 point for for creating a web page that includes a picture and an introduction, and 1 point for using at least two HTML elements and including at least two CSS (or other) stylings.

 #### Hugo Tinkering Report (2 points; due 29 September 2019)